10+ Midwest Museums for Families

 12234 Douglas Ave, Urbandale, Iowa

 Living History Farms is truly a unique and educational experience.
 It is basically a museum outdoors!
 It is an interactive outdoor history museum that educates, entertains, and connects people of all ages to Midwestern rural life experiences.
-You will see animals, and blacksmiths, visit the old general store, and much more.
+You will see animals, blacksmiths, visit the old general store, and much more.

 Midwest Museum of American Art